RBastianini/polygen-php/README.md

 that the parser reads it without blowing up and returns something that seems to have some sense.

 The static checker is implemented, I know that the infinite loop check is for sure bugged, but at least it exists.
-Also, the start symbol check does not allow to specify a custom start symbol yet.
 And no warnings are recorded, only errors.
 But hey, it's something!

 The concrete to abstract syntax conversion has been implemented, and tests have been added for all 9 steps.

-Finally, an interpreter has been written (but not tested yet).
-And it outputs more or less the expected strings, when it does not crash.
+Finally, an interpreter has been written (but not thoroughly tested yet).
+And it outputs more or less the expected strings, when it does not eat up all the stack space and crash.

 ## The code is junk!